mondoohq/cnspec/README.md

 ## Scale cnspec across your fleet with Mondoo Platform

-The easiest way to scale cnspec across your fleet is to sign up for a free Mondoo Platform account.
+The easiest way to scale cnspec across your fleet is to sign up for a Mondoo Platform account.
 With Mondoo Platform, you can:

 - Aggregate and share reports
 - Perform vulnerability scans